-That in determining the uniform and expectations associated with uniform, consideration is given to suitability, gender equity, reasonable community expectations and affordability.
+That in determining the uniform and regulations associated with uniform consideration is given to suitability, gender equity, reasonable community expectations and affordability.

 - 1. Any change of uniform must be approved by the College Principal.
 The planning of any significant change to the school uniform should involve school community consultation. - 2.
-It is the responsibility of staff to monitor school uniform, and students and parents to adhere to uniform requirements and expectations. - 3.
-Students are expected to wear their full school uniform on their way to school, during the school day and on their way home from school.
-It is also an expectation that students who are representing the College in co-curricular activities wear the uniform most appropriate to that activity ie PE uniform for sporting events, unless otherwise advised by the Convenor.
+It is the responsibility of staff to monitor school uniform, and students and parents to adhere to uniform requirements.